Skip to content

 Where these prompts fall short

 The fix on all four limits is the same: run more than one prompt and weigh the outputs against the numbers.
 Language reading is the second pass, not the first.
+Every pass works better when the model has been told to separate facts from inference, which is the single prompt change that made AI analysis worth using and the foundation under all five of these.

 What I run on results morning

-No prompt here predicts the share-price reaction.
+What didn’t: No prompt here predicts the share-price reaction.
 None replaces reading the document.
-Tone-classification on financial language is unreliable, and naturally restrained CEOs will look hedged on Prompt 2 even when they shouldn't.
+Tone-classification on financial language is unreliable, and naturally restrained CEOs will look hedged on Prompt 2 even when they shouldn’t.

 Ben Dixon